fisnikmustafa/Projekti-iOS/README.md

 Student entity has a relationship with a single Professor only and a one-to-many relationship with Bonus entity.
 Bonus entity has a relationship with a single Student only.

+**NOTE:**
+When the app starts it will create one professor record and some students in the db in order to improvise an account.
+You can test the app by logging in with these credentials: (username: john.doe; password: fiek-2022).

 ## Screens